World Day of Remembrance for Road Traffic Victims

 A dedicated website was also launched to make the Day more widely known and to link countries through sharing common objectives and the remembrance of people killed and injured in crashes.

-On this World Day of Remembrance for Road Traffic Victims, let us work to make more roads safe for all who use them.
-Together, we can save millions of lives.
+On this World Day of Remembrance for Road Traffic Victims, let us re-commit to making roads that are safe for all.